A. S. Dulat

-Amarjit Singh Dulat (born 1940) is an Indian bureaucrat former spymaster and a former special director of the Intelligence Bureau he also served as Secretary of R&AW from 1999 to 2000.
+Amarjit Singh Dulat (born 1940) is an Indian bureaucrat former spymaster and a former special director of the Intelligence Bureau he also served as Secretary of the Research and Analysis Wing from 1999 to 2000.
 After retirement, he was appointed as an advisor on Jammu and Kashmir in the Prime Minister's Office and served there from January 2000 to May 2004.

 Career

 Dulat (left) with his successor, former chief of R&AW, Vikram Sood.

 The Vice President of India, Hamid Ansari releasing the book Kashmir: The Vajpayee Years authored by Dulat in New Delhi on 21 July 2015.
 Also visible are Farooq Abdullah and Najeeb Jung.

 Born in a Sikh Dulat family, Dulat joined the Indian Police Service from Rajasthan Cadre in 1965, and in March 1969, joined the Intelligence Bureau.
 He was educated at Bishop Cotton School, Shimla and graduated from Panjab University, Chandigarh.

 He served in Kashmir as Joint Director in the Intelligence Bureau from 1988 to 1990 which was arguably the most troublesome time in the valley.
 His entered Kashmiri politics in 1990 through Shabir Shah, whom he called "big daddy of militants."
 He then moved to Intelligence Bureau where he was promoted to the rank of Special Director.
 In 1999, he became chief of Research and Analysis Wing until his December 2000 retirement.